-Setting Default Description Connection Idle Timeout 300 Specifies the number of seconds an HTTP/2 connection is left open idly before it is closed.
+Setting Default Description Name Specifies the name of the HTTP/2 profile.
+Parent Profile http2 Specifies the profile that you want to use as the parent profile.
+Your new profile inherits all settings and values from the parent profile specified.
+Concurrent Streams Per Connection 10 Specifies the number of concurrent requests allowed to be outstanding on a single HTTP/2 connection.
+Connection Idle Timeout 300 Specifies the number of seconds an HTTP/2 connection is left open idly before it is closed.
 Insert Header Disabled Specifies whether an HTTP header that indicates the use of HTTP/2 is inserted into the request sent to the origin web server.
 Insert Header Name X-HTTP/2 Specifies the name of the HTTP header controlled by the Insert Header Name setting.
 Activation Modes Select Modes Specifies how a connection is established as a HTTP/2 connection.
-Selected Modes ALPN NPN Used only with an Activation Modes selection of Select Modes, specifies the extension, ALPN for HTTP/2 or NPN for SPDY, used in the HTTP/2 profile.
+Selected Modes ALPN NPN Used only with an Activation Modes selection of Select Modes , specifies the extension used in the HTTP/2 profile.
 The order of the extensions in the Selected Modes Enabled list ranges from most preferred (first) to least preferred (last).
 Clients typically use the first supported extension.
 At least one HTTP/2 mode must be included in the Enabled list.
-The values ALPN and NPN specify that the TLS Application Layer Protocol Negotiation (ALPN) and Next Protocol Negotiation (NPN) will be used to determine whether HTTP/2 or SPDY should be activated.
+The values ALPN and NPN specify that the TLS Application Layer Protocol Negotiation (ALPN) and Next Protocol Negotiation (NPN) will be used.
 Clients that use TLS, but only support HTTP will work as if HTTP/2 is not present.
-The value Always specifies that all connections function as HTTP/2 connections.
+The value Always specifies that all connections function as HTTP/2

+Setting Default Description connections.
 Selecting Always in the Activation Mode list is primarily intended for troubleshooting.
-Priority Handling Strict Specifies how the HTTP/2 profile handles priorities of concurrent streams within the same connection.
-Selecting Strict processes higher priority streams to completion before processing lower priority streams.
-Selecting Fair enables higher priority streams to use more bandwidth than lower priority streams, without completely blocking the lower priority streams.
 Receive Window 32 Specifies the receive window , which is HTTP/2 protocol functionality that controls flow, in KB.
 The receive window allows the HTTP/2 protocol to stall individual upload streams when needed.
 Frame Size 2048 Specifies the size of the data frames, in bytes, that the HTTP/2 protocol sends to the client.
 Larger frame sizes improve network utilization, but can affect concurrency.
 Write Size 16384 Specifies the total size of combined data frames, in bytes, that the HTTP/2 protocol sends in a single write function.
 This setting controls the size of the TLS records when the HTTP/2 protocol is used over Secure Sockets Layer (SSL).
 A large write size causes the HTTP/2 protocol to buffer more data and improves network utilization.
 Header Table Size 4096 Specifies the size of the header table, in KB.
 The HTTP/2 protocol compresses HTTP headers to save bandwidth.
 A larger table size allows better compression, but requires more memory.